4insyde/spring-boot-starter-flink-statefun/README.md

 ### Step 3 - EnableMessageTypeScan
 To enable scanning fields annotated with `@MessageType` you need apply to your config class `@EnableMessageTypeScan` and define annotation parameter `basePackageScan`
+If you pass into `basePackageScan` root path, like that `com`, then your will receive an exception that it's not allowed, due to so many packages to scan, but for some brave developers it has an option to disable it, keep in mind that starter will scan all classes inside the path and deeper.
+To disable `basePackageScan` validation define a property `flink-sf.scan.types.validationEnabled=false`

 ### Step 4 - Create function event
-We create a simple event with one field `text` and static field `TYPE` that annotated with `@MessageType`.
+Simple event with one field `text` and static field `TYPE` that annotated with `@MessageType`.
-TYPE field is responsible for `IncrementEvent` serialization and deserialization.
-Annotation `@MessaageType` says that this field will be found and loaded into global type resolver, therefore it will be able to use this event in our functions
+TYPE field is responsible for serialization and deserialization of `IncrementEvent`.
+Annotation `@MessaageType` says that this field will be found and loaded into global type resolver automatically, therefore it will be able to use this event in functions
 ```java
 public class IncrementEvent {